Last Updated on September 2, 2021 by Maggie Sutton

 Clean, Store and Organize

 Remember to pick up your stuff.
 If it is done for the year, place your watering hoses, outdoor furniture and potentially your grill in storage to avoid any cracking, weathering or corrosion.
 Personally, I like to clean and organize my garage this time of year.
 It amazes me how much crap my family can accumulate over the spring and summer, and how it seems to find a home in the garage.
 Take some time to put things where they belong and clean the garage floor.
-If you have a wood burning fireplace, now is the time to cut, split, and stack your fire wood off the ground and cover it up.
+If you have a wood burning fireplace, now is the time to cut, split, and stack your fire wood.
+Make sure it’s off the ground and cover it up.

 Last but not least, it’s worth noting if you have others assisting you (aka: kids who lovingly volunteered to help, or not so much) with these outdoor duties, to make sure your tools are free and clear of dirt and other debris after use.